subhamay-bhattacharyya-gha/cfn-validate-action/README.md

 - **Main Template Validation**: Validates CloudFormation template syntax using AWS CloudFormation API
 - **Nested Templates Support**: Automatically discovers and validates templates in `nested-templates` directory
-- **Parameters File Validation**: Validates JSON structure and syntax of CloudFormation parameters files
+- **Parameters Input Validation**: Validates JSON structure and syntax of CloudFormation parameters provided as input
 - **Comprehensive Error Reporting**: Detailed error messages with categorization and troubleshooting suggestions
 - **Validation Artifacts**: Uploads validation results and logs as GitHub artifacts for debugging
 - **Step Summary**: Generates markdown summary with validation status for each component